opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 :func:`adaptiveThreshold`,:func:`findContours`,:func:`compare`,:func:`min`,:func:`max`
 .. index:: watershed

-cv::watershed
+watershed
 -------------
-.. cfunction:: void watershed( const Mat\& image, Mat\& markers )
+.. c:function:: void watershed( const Mat& image, Mat& markers )

     Does marker-based image segmentation using watershed algrorithm

     :param image: The input 8-bit 3-channel image.

     :param markers: The input/output 32-bit single-channel image (map) of markers.
-It should have the same size as  ``image`` The function implements one of the variants of watershed, non-parametric marker-based segmentation algorithm, described in
+It should have the same size as  ``image``

+The function implements one of the variants of watershed, non-parametric marker-based segmentation algorithm, described in